This Excel tutorial explains how to use the Excel RIGHT function with syntax and examples.

 The RIGHT function can be used in the following versions of Microsoft Excel:

 The RIGHT function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel RIGHT function examples and explore how you would use the RIGHT function as a worksheet function in Microsoft Excel:
+Let's look at some Excel RIGHT function examples and explore how to use the RIGHT function as a worksheet function in Microsoft Excel:

 Based on the spreadsheet above, the following Excel RIGHT examples would return: